tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

-— You got it right. — He said and paused — Also, there are some tasks that are really important to handle, but I'll explain them to you before your shift starts.
+— You got it right. — He said and paused — Also, there are minor tasks that are really important to handle, but I'll explain them to you before your shift starts.
 Can you start today?

 I muttered a simple 'yes' and followed him to the main office.
 I was expecting someone else to be there for the contract signing, but it was just the two of us.
 Since I was doing this for my mental health rather than the pay, I pushed away my unease and signed it.
-My shift was scheduled to start at 5 pm and I was supposed to finish at 1 am, it was currently 10:42am so I headed home to have lunch with my sister and a nap so I'd be refreshed for work.
+My shift was scheduled to start at 5 pm and I was supposed to finish at 1 am, it was currently 10:42 am so I headed home to have lunch with my sister and had a nap so I'd be refreshed for work.

-The moment I arrived, 5 pm sharp, the receptionist cleared her throat and tapped on the desk.
+The moment I arrived, 5 pm sharp, the receptionist cleared her throat and tapped twice on the desk.
 I could feel her disgust with me, it was hard to believe that this woman worked at a shelter.